Abiel101/Simple-Website-Template/Instructions/instruction.md

-# Simple-Website-Template
-This is an idea I got from some one else and I absolutely loved so I thought I should remake it in my own style

-- add animation that is on top of image when it is in mobile version

-# Colors
-background color: #fdfdfd
-text color: #222222
-Link Colors: #0876AD
-Hover link: #ABCDE6

 # How To Get Started
 This website is meant to be simple and easy to use.
 I assume you don't know much about how website and might not be able to build your own so I will make this easy so you can this work for your project.
 ## Must Know